nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ## Nomenclature Change

-Instead of presenting Open MCT Web as a "framework" or "platform", present it as an "extensible application."
+Instead of presenting Open MCT as a "framework" or "platform", present it as an "extensible application."

 This is mostly a change for the developer guide.
 A